samrichell-smith/SwedishClubDiscordBot/README.md

-Programmed a discord bot using the discord API to answer frequent questions about University of Auckland Swedish Club, using several commands and responses
+Programmed a discord bot using the discord API to answer frequent questions about University of Auckland Swedish Club, using several commands and responses.

 ![screenshot](swedishbotss.png)